Frequently Asked Questions

 All students must sign up for NYS Alert to be promptly notified of weather related delays or closings at BCC.

 BCC offers online courses listed as "Y" and "B" on the tally.
 "B" courses require class room time and on-line time.
-To determine if you are ready for on-line, take the readiness quiz.
 See your advisor for more information.

 A course that must be completed before you can take the next course.
 Certain degree programs have prerequisite courses for admission.